guitarbeat/Personal-Website/memory-bank/activeContext.md

 4. Perform comprehensive testing after all updates
 5. Create a temporary forwarding module if needed
 6. Remove `_variables.scss` once all references are updated

+1. Update remaining files that still import _variables.scss (tools-section.scss)
+2. Remove _variables.scss once all imports have been migrated
+3. Set up _tokens.scss as the single source of truth for design values
+4. Update documentation to reflect the new SASS architecture